PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_exercises.md

 3. (Challenge exercise) How many feed-forward loops would you expect to see in a random network having the same number of nodes as the *E. coli* transcription factor network?
 How does this compare to your answers to the previous two questions?

-4. There are eight types of feedforward loops based on the eight different ways in which we can label the edges in the network with a "+" or a "-" based on upregulation or downregulation.
+4. There are eight types of feed-forward loops based on the eight different ways in which we can label the edges in the network with a "+" or a "-" based on upregulation or downregulation.
 Modify the Jupyter notebook to count the number of loops of each type present in the *E. coli* transcription factor network.

 ![image-center](../assets/images/ffl_types.png){: .align-center}
-Types of Feed Forward Loops[^ffl]
+The eight types of feed-forward loops.[^ffl]
 {: style="text-align: center;"}

 5. More complex motifs may require more computational power to discover.
 Can you modify the Jupyter Notebook to identify circular loops of transcription factor regulation, such as the multi-component loop below?